codecarrotlabs/blog.codecarrot.net/_posts/business/2017-06-03-how-to-stop-customer-complaints-before-they-happen.md

 ---
 layout: post
+author: yashumittal
 title: How to stop customer complaints before they happen
 date: 2017-06-03 12:00:00
 categories: business
 description: The most common causes behind customer complaints and how to fix them.
 No, we’re not suggesting you break out the Ouija board just yet.
 image: http://blog.codecarrot.net/images/stop-customer-complaints-before-they-happen.jpg
 ---

 No one wants to hear bad news. **Especially if it's a customer complaint**

 But what if you could stop customer complaints before they happen?
 No, we’re not suggesting you break out the Ouija board just yet.

 All it actually takes is a little empathy and foresight.